Twinklebear/tobj/README.md

    indices.

 * `async` – Adds support for async loading of obj files from a buffer, with an async material loader.
-Useful in environments thaat do not support blocking IO (e.g. WebAssembly).
+Useful in environments that do not support blocking IO (e.g. WebAssembly).

 ## Documentation